World stocks stay high, Russia's rouble buckles under sanctions stress

 For traders, it was hard keeping up.
-Europe’s STOXX 600 opened with a new all-time high as a flurry of positive earnings offset growing worries about a third wave of COVID infections on the continent.
+Europe’s STOXX 600 set a new all-time high as rising commodity stocks and some upbeat earnings offset the region’s COVID third wave and vaccination rollout worries.

-The U.S. dollar was at a four-week low ahead of March retail sales data with investors increasingly convinced that U.S. interest rates will stay low, whereas in Europe a deluge of debt issuance lifted German bond yields to four-week highs.
+The U.S. dollar was trying to get off a four-week low and Wall Street futures were lifted by a surge in retail sales.
+Investors are increasingly convinced that U.S. interest rates will stay low, whereas in Europe a deluge of debt issuance lifted German bond yields to four-week highs.

 For those following markets elsewhere it was even more hectic.
-Turkey was waiting for its first central bank meeting under its new governor after the last one was sacked after hiking interest rates last month.
+Turkey’s lira wobbled as the country’s central bank hinted that it will look to cut interest rates under a new governor after the last one was sacked after hiking rates last month.

-The Russian rouble had already fallen as much as 2% on reports the United States would announce sanctions later for alleged interference in U.S. elections and malicious cyber activity.
+The Russian rouble had already dropped as much as 2% and its bond markets took a clattering on reports the United States would announce sanctions later for alleged interference in U.S. elections and malicious cyber activity.

-They were set to target both individuals and entities and could also include aggressive new measures targeting the country’s sovereign debt, according to one source who spoke to Reuters.
+They were set to target both individuals and entities and also include aggressive new measures targeting the country’s sovereign debt, according to U.S. officials who spoke to Reuters.

 Graphic: Russia and Ukraine risk gauges have been rising